awsdocs/amazon-ecs-developer-guide/doc_source/deregister-task-definition-v2.md

 You can't use an `INACTIVE` task definition revision to run new tasks or create new services\.
 You also can't update an existing service to reference an `INACTIVE` task definition revision \(even though there may be up to a 10\-minute window following deregistration where these restrictions have not yet taken effect\)\.

 **Note**
-You can’t deregister a task definition family at one time\.
-You can only deregister individual revisions within the family\.
-When you deregister all revisions, the task definition family is moved to the `INACTIVE` list\.
+When you deregister all revisions in a task family, the task definition family is moved to the `INACTIVE` list\.
 Adding a new revision of an `INACTIVE` task definition moves the task definition family back to the `ACTIVE` list\.
 At this time, `INACTIVE` task definition revisions remain discoverable in your account indefinitely\.
 However, this behavior is subject to change in the future\.
 Therefore, you should not rely on `INACTIVE` task definition revisions persisting beyond the lifecycle of any associated tasks and services\.

-**To deregister a new task definition \(New Amazon ECS console\)**
+**To deregister task definitions \(New Amazon ECS console\)**

 1. Open the new console at [https://console\.aws\.amazon\.com/ecs/v2](https://console.aws.amazon.com/ecs/v2)\.